 Do you know the feeling of wanting to have a holiday but due to grown up responsibilities, it is not yet possible at the moment?
 I know most people are in that stage.. coz that includes me too.

 But that does not hinder us from planning on that great escape right?
-While I hustle on accumulating that so called freedom fund, I also daydream on that perfect holiday to finally experience the unique landscape of Cappodocia, Turkey; that captivating feeling when you see the Northern lights; that excitement to see the New York City attractions; that moment when you finally step into the hills that are alive in Austria, and much more.
+While I hustle on accumulating that so called freedom fund, I also daydream on that perfect holiday to finally experience the unique landscape of Cappodocia, Turkey; that captivating feeling when you see the Northern lights; that excitement to see the New York City attractions; or the bliss when you finally see the Corrs live in Ireland; or that moment when you finally step into the hills that are alive in Austria, and much more.

 Let’s look forward to the day where we’ll finally be able to cast our worries away on that far away land just because we deserve it.
 I’ll be writing my dream travel itineraries because.. well, this is my blog. :P

 You may want to follow this itinerary too if you are fond of long term and slow travels.

 Coffee or Tea shop hopping.
 My friends who went to travel with me previously know this is so true.
 And while they trek that mountain, I’ll be on that coffee or tea shop hanging out to wait for them to get back.
 Maybe I’m not that sporty type but yeah I’m happy reading a book in coffee or tea shops while my friends sweat it out outside.

 Reading books during transit.
 I love to read books more than watching tv or movies.
 Sometimes I even read favorite books twice. ^_^ My favorites are The Little Prince, Alchemist, Like a Flowing River, and a Thousand Splendid Suns.
 Looking forward to read books recommended by the book club of Mark Zuckerberg this time.